woodrush/lisp-in-life/README.md

 - quote
 - car, cdr
 - cons
+- list
 - atom
 - print
 - progn
 - while
-- lambda, lambda*, macro, macro*
+- lambda, macro
 - eval
 - eq
 - +, -, *, /, mod, <, >

 ### Lexical Closures
 This Lisp implementation supports lexical closures.
-The implementation of lexical closures is powerful enough to write an object-oriented-like code as shown in [object-oriented-like.lisp](./object-oriented-like.lisp), where classes are represented as lexical closures over the field variables of the class.
+The implementation of lexical closures is powerful enough to write an object-oriented-like code as shown in [object-oriented-like.lisp](./object-oriented-like.lisp), where classes are represented as lexical closures over the field variables and the class methods.

 ### Macros
 This Lisp implementation has a macro feature.
 Lisp macros can be thought as a function that receives code and returns code.
-Following this design, macros are treated exacly the same as lambdas, except it takes the arguments as raw S-expressions, and evaluates the result twice (the first time to build the expression, and the second time to actually evaluate the builded expression).
+Following this design, macros are treated exacly the same as lambdas, except that it takes the arguments as raw S-expressions, and evaluates the result twice (the first time to build the expression, and the second time to actually evaluate the builded expression).

-### `lambda*` and `macro*`
-`lambda*` and `macro*` are byproducts of the lack of proper garbage collection.
-Both special forms are designed to save memory than their counterparts, `lambda` and `macro`. `lambda*` reuses the graph structure created by the variable namespace when possible. `macro*` builds the expression to be evaluated in a temporary memory region, which is assumed to be overwritten after the macro finishes being evaluated.

-## Limitations
-As explained in the first section, unfortunately, the running time for the actual Game of Life patterns is unconfirmed.